DHTMLX/docs-suite/docs/grid/configuration.md

 ## Tooltip

+### Grid tooltips

 The default configuration of Grid provides tooltips that are rendered when a user hovers over the content of a column's cell.
-Starting from v6.5, you can hide the tooltips via setting the [](grid/api/grid_tooltip_config.md) configuration property of Grid to *false*:
+All the tooltips can be controlled via the [](grid/api/grid_tooltip_config.md) configuration property of Grid.
+By default, the tooltips are enabled.
+You can disable them, by setting the config to *false*:

 ~~~js
 const grid = new dhx.Grid("grid_container", {